 Initial Screening.
 After an initial discussion between the investigator(s) and potential participant and the participant’s parents in which the goals, purposes, and expectations of the research study were covered, participants still willing to participate signed a document of assent and the parents completed a document of informed consent.
 The participant’s, in conjunction with their parents also completed a Physical Activity Readiness Questionnaire (PAR-Q) for the participant.
 As the participants were known to be physically active, a PAR-Q was considered to be sufficient screening for the proposed research (18).
-Participants then reported to the Human Performance Laboratory on another date for assessment of body composition and Maximal Oxygen Consumption (VO2max) as a measure of cardiorespiratory fitness.
-Prior to body composition and exercise testing, participants were instructed to eat no food for three hours and consume no caffeine for six hours prior to the exercise test, come to the test well hydrated and well rested, and prepared to exercise.
-This project was approved by the Institutional Review Board at the University of the Nebraska Kearney.
+Participants then reported to the Human Performance Laboratory on another date for assessment of body composition for descriptive purposes and maximal oxygen consumption (VO2max) as a measure of cardiorespiratory fitness as well as to develop a HR/VO2 regression equation.
+All fitness testing occurred in the between 3:30 and 5:00 PM after the particpants had finished school for the day.
+Participants were instructed to eat lunch but no other food for three hours before fitness testing, to avoid strenuous physical activity between waking and exercise testing and to schedule the test on a day that did not include a Physical Education class.
+Particpants were also instructed to consume no caffeine for six hours prior to the exercise test, drink frequently during the day of the test and also to drink a 20 oz bottle of water between leaving school and reporting for fitness testing, and to get at least 8 h of sleep the night before the exercise test.
+Upon reporting for testing, subjects and their parents were verbally questioned for compliance with these pre testing instructions.
+Thisstudy was approved by the Institutional Review Board at the University of the Nebraska Kearney.

 Body Composition Assessment.
 Body mass was measured to the nearest 0.1 kilogram (kg) using a digital scale (PS 6600ST, Befour Inc, Saukville, WI) and height was measured to the nearest 0.5 centimeters (cm) using a stadiometer (Model 707, Seca, Hamburg, Germany).
-Body composition was then measured using Dual-Energy X-Ray Absorptiometry (DEXA; DPX-IQ, Lunar Corp, Madison W).
+Body composition was then measured using Dual-Energy X-Ray Absorptiometry (DEXA; DPX-IQ, Lunar Corp, Madison, WI).
 Subject descriptive data can be found in table 1.
+The subjects were asked to wear comfortable clothing with minimal metal snaps, buttons, or zippers and to remove all jewelry in order to enhance the safety and accuracy of the DEXA measurement.